NATIONAL POLICY BOARD FOR EDUCATIONAL

 The NPBEA may receive grants and may deposit and expend these funds according to terms of the grantor and accepted by the NPBEA Board or Steering Committee.

-No part of the net income, revenue, and grants of the NPBEA shall inure to the benefit of any member, officer, or any individual except that reasonable compensation may be paid for services rendered.
-No member, officer, or individual shall be entitled to share in the distribution of any part of the assets of the Association on its dissolution or liquidation.
-In the event of such dissolution or liquidation, the assets of the NPBEA, after payment of debts and obligations, shall be transferred to one or more membership organizations either with federal tax exemption for charitable and educational uses, or with objectives determined by the NPBEA Board.
-The receiving membership organization(s) shall be designated by the Board of Directors at its final meeting.
+No part of the net income, revenue, and grants of the NPBEA shall inure to the benefit of any NPBEA organization member, director, officer, or any individual except that reasonable compensation may be paid for services rendered.
+No organization member, director, officer, or individual shall be entitled to share in the distribution of any part of the assets of the Association on its dissolution or liquidation.
+In the event of such dissolution or liquidation, the assets of the NPBEA, after payment of debts and obligations, shall be transferred to one or more membership organizations with federal tax exemption for charitable and educational uses.
+The receiving organization(s) shall be designated by the Board of Directors at its final meeting.

 Article X – Amendments

-A proposed amendment to the NPBEA Bylaws or Articles of Incorporation must be submitted in writing to the NPBEA Chair or Steering Committee by an NPBEA organization’s Chief Executive Officer (CEO), who shall refer it to the NPBEA Board for action.
+A proposed amendment to the NPBEA Bylaws or Articles of Incorporation must be submitted in writing to the NPBEA President or Steering Committee by an NPBEA organization’s Chief Executive Officer (CEO), who shall refer it to the NPBEA Board for action.
 A two-thirds vote of the Board of Directors at which a quorum of the Board is present shall be required to adopt a proposed amendment.
-An amendment to the Articles of Incorporation shall become effective upon filing the amendment through NPBEA’s fiscal agent.
+An amendment to the Articles of Incorporation shall become effective upon filing the amendment.